jarkowski/simple-iban-checker/README.md

 **Simple JavaScript only example based on https://github.com/Simplify/ibantools .**

-Now npm, node.js etc. needed.
-This can be used for simple client side IBAN verification.
+No npm, node.js etc. needed.
+This can be used for simple client side IBAN verification in the browser.